 Platforms: Microsoft Windows, PlayStation 4, Xbox 360, Xbox One, macOS, Linux, Google Stadia

-Next came a sequel to the 2013 reboot, and it was titled Rise of the Tomb Raider.
-There isn’t much to say about Rise apart from it being a competent sequel that adds a number of new improvements while still “playing it safe” by not making any major changes or trying out new innovations.
+Next came a sequel to the 2013 reboot, titled Rise of the Tomb Raider.
+There isn’t much to say about Rise; it’s a competent sequel that adds several new improvements while still “playing it safe” by not making any significant changes or trying out any innovations.

 Shadow of the Tomb Raider